Planting, Growing and Harvesting Spring Onions

 - Make an indent about half an inch deep in a row down the soil.

-- Space the rows .about seven inches apart.
+- Space the rows about 7 inches apart.

 - It will take between three to four weeks before the seeds germinate.

 Planting in Containers